 In this collaborative drop, customers could choose between the light side and the dark side with a selection of light and dark Star Wars themed beauty products.

 Balenciaga and Crocs are both experts in collaborative product drops.
-Balenciaga has dropped products with Bang & Olufsen, Mercedes, Adidas, Gap, and Kanye West.
+Balenciaga has collaborated with Bang & Olufsen, Mercedes, Adidas, Gap, and Kanye West.
 And Crocs’ extensive brand collaboration strategy has reinvigorated its brand over the past few years.
 Just some of the many Crocs’ collabs include Justin Bieber, KFC, BEAMS, Salehe Bembury, and Bad Bunny.

 But the Crocs x Balenciaga collaboration is a special kind of unexpected.
 Love it or hate it, you can’t deny the visceral reaction it elicits, and the massive marketing value it drove for both brands.